apache/ofbiz-framework/README.md

 Unix-like OS:
 `./gradlew ofbiz`

->_Note_: then ignore the % progress indicator because this task does not end as long as OFBiz is running.
+>_Note_: Ignore the % progress indicator because this task does not end as long as OFBiz is running.

 ### Visit OFBiz through your browser: